 Colin was born in July 1948 in Hendon but soon moved to Stevenage with his parents.
 He began as a midfielder in the Stevenage Youth team but ended up out on the right wing and used his greatest asset which was pace.
 He soon progressed into what was then the Stevenage Town first team at 17.
 The club unfortunately went into liquidation and Paddy, cleaning windows by day, joined Cambridge City.

+Dexter saw Paddy as perfect in the role that Peter Anderson had fulfilled the previous seasonespecially as Meadows had also signed that Summer and joined Eason and Roger Figg as strikers.
 Paddy freely reminisced about those halcyon days; “There were some great players at Underhill when I arrived in 1968 and a bonus was the pitch condition which was superb, the best in the league”.
 Not only did Paddy terrorise full backs with his pace and trickery he also scored more than his fair share of goals.
 “We all wanted to score for that team and a player who was superb in front of goal was Lou Adams and we became particularly close friends.
 Gerry Ward was the truly class player in that team, it was a real privilege to play with him.”
 Paddy’s record of fitness was second to none.
 “I hardly missed a game in my whole career and was lucky with injuries” he said proudly.
-To illustrate this Paddy played in over 250 games for the Bees in just five seasons scoring some 70 goals.
+To illustrate this Paddy played in over 300 games for the Bees in just five seasons scoring 84 goals.

 He spoke of the FA trophy final defeat in 1972 against Stafford Rangers.
 “We didn’t turn up on the day as a team.
 The occasion was so special; the boys had visited the week before to look around it was extraordinary.
 It was the only time in my career that I played there too”

 Paddy’s greatest hour in an amber and black shirt was during January 1973 and the FA Cup ties against QPR.
 Believe me that Phil Parkes’ crossbar was shaking for a week courtesy of a Powell screamer in the last minutes which would have won the day for the Bees.
 “I thought we completely outplayed them in the replay until the last 20 minutes when the fitness told”.
 The game at Underhill finished 0-3 in front of nearly 11,000 and the QPR team included the likes of Stan Bowles, Gerry Francis and Don Givens, it was a glorious night all the same.
-Old time supporters like me also remember his hatrick in a 4-3 win at Bath City when 0-3 down at half time.
-It still send s shivers down my spine when I recall that day.
+Old time supporters like me also remember his FA Trophy hatrick in a 4-3 win at Bath City when 0-3 down at half time in January 1970.
+It still sends shivers down my spine when I recall that day.

 |Paddy doing what he did best|